SuperSecureHuman/SuperSecureHuman/README.md

 <br>

-I picked up these skills either during my coursework, or working on a team for a project.
+I picked up these skills either during my coursework or working on a team for a project.

 ###